Club América: 2010s

 For the Apertura 2010, América brought back former manager Manuel Lapuente, who led the club to the league title in 2002.
 The return of striker Vicente Matías Vuoso and the signing of Uruguayan Vicente Sánchez gave América one of the most dangerous front lines in all of the league.
 They finished the tournament in first place of Group 2, fourth in the general standings, with 27 points.
 With this, they would advance to the playoffs, and automatically qualify for the first time since 2008 for the 2011 Copa Libertadores.
-They would be eliminated in the semi-finals by Santos Laguna by a 4–5 aggragate score.
+They would be eliminated in the semi-finals by Santos Laguna by a 4–5 aggregate score.

 América had a bad start to the Clausura 2011 tournament; a 0–2–1 record in the first three games the tournament led to the sacking of Lapuente.
 Carlos Reinoso was named his successor, who had already managed the club two times before.
 His first game was against Atlas, which América won 2–0.
 América ended the Clausura with an 8–1–5 record, and would be eliminated in the quarter-finals by Morelia.
-On 18 September 2011, Reinoso was sacked as manager, with Alfredo Tena taking over as interim-manager.
+On 18 September 2011, Reinoso was sacked as manager, with Alfredo Tena taking over as interim manager.
 América would finish the Apertura in 17th place, the second worse finish in the club's history.
 On 8 November, Michel Bauer stepped down as president.
-That same day, former América player Ricardo Peláez was presented as Sporting President, while Yon De Luisa would be named Operations President.
+That same day, former América player Ricardo Peláez was named Sporting President, while Yon De Luisa would be named Operations President.
 Miguel Herrera was presented as the club's new manager, the fourth in a year.
-In his first year at the helm, Herrera brought the team to the semi-finals on two consecutive occasions.
+In his first year at the helm, Herrera led the team to consecutive semi-finals.

 On 26 May 2013, América won their eleventh league title by defeating Cruz Azul in the Clausura final 4–2 on penalties after a dramatic comeback from a 0–1 first-leg loss to win 2–1 in the second-leg, and tie 2–2 on aggregate, with goalkeeper Moisés Muñoz scoring the second goal in injury-time.
 With this, América tied Guadalajara for most league titles.
 For the Apertura 2013, América finished the regular phase of the tournament at the top of the standings with 37 points and would again appear in the league final, though failing to achieve a repeat, being defeated by León by an aggregate score of 1–5.
 On 17 December 2013, Antonio Mohamed was announced as América's new manager for the Clausura 2014 tournament, replacing Miguel Herrera after two years in charge.
 América would finish fifth in the standings, and was eliminated in the quarter-finals by Santos Laguna due to the away-goals rule after drawing 6–6 on aggregate.